From the World Heritage inscription for Petra:

 The Outstanding Universal Value of Petra resides in the vast extent of elaborate tomb and temple architecture; religious high places; the remnant channels, tunnels and diversion dams that combined with a vast network of cisterns and reservoirs which controlled and conserved seasonal rains, and the extensive archaeological remains including of copper mining, temples, churches and other public buildings.
 The fusion of Hellenistic architectural facades with traditional Nabataean rock-cut temple/tombs including the Khasneh, the Urn Tomb, the Palace Tomb, the Corinthian Tomb and the Deir (“monastery”) represents a unique artistic achievement and an outstanding architectural ensemble of the first centuries BC to AD.
 The varied archaeological remains and architectural monuments from prehistoric times to the medieval periods bear exceptional testimony to the now lost civilizations which succeeded each other at the site.

 Petra was recently named one of the New Seven Wonders of the World.
-I can’t help but think that part of the reason it was picked was because it was a filming location for one of the Indiana Jones movies.
-I say that because there is usually only one photo of Petra which people every see, and that is the Treasury Building.
+I can’t help but think that part of the reason it was picked was that it was a filming location for one of the Indiana Jones movies.
+I say that because there is usually only one photo of Petra which people ever see, and that is the Treasury Building.
 While the Treasury Building is the most well preserved of the carved structures in Petra, there is a lot more to the location.
 You can spend a full day exploring Petra and be very tired at the end.
 Not only is it big, there is a lot of vertical distance to climb.